 - Networking, connecting with RIT alumni, and the importance of social media in your search

-- How to overcome potential obstacles
+- How to determine and overcome potential obstacles

 - Opportunities to connect with your Career Services coordinator for individualized advisement related to your targeted field

-All Alumni Job Search Intensive program information and resources are now online here.
+Access all program information and resources here.

 Career Toolkit – Mini-Webinars on Job Search Topics

 Maximize your knowledge with a minimum time commitment!

 Learn about the career services and programs available to RIT alumni, including our Handshake job listing system.
 Recording Transcript

 Unsure where to go with a career transition?
 Get information on self-assessment and career search resources to help move you forward into your next career.
 Recording Transcript